gatherspiel/.github/profile/README.md

 - All communication with the backend will be done through API endpoints implemented in the backend repo.

 ## Suggesting changes
-If you have a recommendation for a new feature, enhancment, or bug fix, create an issue.
+If you have a recommendation for a new feature, enhancement, or bug fix, create an issue.
 If it is clearly associated with a specific repo, create it as an issue for that repo.
 Otherwise, add it as an issue to the development repo.
 Make sure any issues created follow these guidelines:

 - All changes must support the goal of encouraging people to interact in person.
 On the other hand, a feature that makes it easier for people to find in person social events would be a good fit for the website.
 Changes to improve usability or readability of the website are also encouraged.
 - All code should be written by a developer without the use of generative AI tools such as ChatGPT or GitHub Copilot.